kalstong/bootstrap-archlinux/README.md

 - Reenable zoomed flag in tmux.
 - Set a TDP limit through `energypolicy` for NVIDIA GPUs.
 See [here](https://wiki.archlinux.org/title/NVIDIA/Tips_and_tricks#Custom_TDP_Limit).
+- Try to find an alternative to RipGrep that doesn't consumes as much memory, retains the necessary functionality and can be integrated w/ neovim/fzf.
 - Create a mount point with the partition's label.
 Check the `--json` switch of `lsblk` and use `jq` to parse the output.
 - GCC9, GCC10